Apel-Banini/orbital-pod/README.md

    The Orbital Pod replaces the traditional desktop metaphor with a library-inspired interface.
 Navigate content in world space with intuitive interactions based on books, rooms, and portals.

 2. **Collaborative Environments**
-   Supports up to three performers working together in real-time, with live experiences broadcast to up to 50 participants.
+   Supports up to three performers working together in real-time, with live experiences broadcast to up to hundreds of participants.

 3. **Interchangeable Media and OS**
    - Runs from the **Orbital Capsule Cartridge** (CFExpress card).
    - Swap cartridges to load third-party games, apps, or operating systems.

 4. **Marker-Based Interactions**
-   Use SD cards or physical books with unique markers for spatial navigation and interaction.
+   Use SD cards and physical books with unique markers for spatial navigation and interaction.

 5. **Offline and Local Networking**
    - Peer-to-peer sharing and collaboration via local WiFi.